virtuaCode/valheim-mods/EquipWheel/README.md

 ## Change Log

+- Version 1.5.2
+    - Add config entry for using 'Sit'-Button as a hotkey
 - Version 1.5.1
     - Changed the default hotkey on gamepads to the 'Use' button (X on Xbox controllers)
 - Version 1.5.0